-Sweet, juicy homegrown watermelons capture the magic of summer with explosive taste that doesn’t compare to their store-bought cousins.
-Like their cantaloupe cousins, watermelons demand 2 to 3 months of heat to produce ripe fruit, which makes growing them in northern regions challenging but not impossible.
-By using plastic mulch to warm soil and floating row covers to trap warm air near plants, gardeners in any part of the country can count on cutting into the homegrown goodness of watermelons.
+Sweet, juicy homegrown watermelons capture the magic of summer with explosive taste that puts store-bought melons to shame.
+Like their cantaloupe cousins, watermelons demand 2 to 3 months of heat to produce ripe fruit, which makes growing watermelons in northern regions challenging, but not impossible.
+By using plastic mulch to warm soil and floating row covers to trap warm air near plants, gardeners in any part of the country can experience the homegrown goodness of watermelons.

-Nutritionists have found that watermelon should be in most people’s diets because of all the health-promoting vitamin C and antioxidants—including beta-carotene and lycopene—in every bite, combining great taste with excellent nutrition.
-With no cholesterol and nearly no fat, serving watermelon for dessert is a wise idea.
+Nutritionists have found that watermelon should be in most people’s diets because of all the health-promoting vitamin C and antioxidants—including beta-carotene and lycopene—in every bite.
+These fruits combine great taste with excellent nutrition, with no cholesterol and nearly no fat—in other words, the perfect dessert.

-Give watermelon vines plenty of room to roam by spacing transplants 6 feet apart in rows 6 feet apart.
-If you’re growing Sugar Baby watermelon, which yields small fruit (8-10 pounds) on tidy vines, space transplants 4 feet apart.
-After transplanting, cover plants with floating row covers to exclude insects and trap warm air near plants.
+Give watermelon vines plenty of room to roam, which usually means spacing plants 3 to 5 feet apart.
+After planting, cover seedlings with floating row covers to keep out insects and trap warm air near plants.

 Tackle weeds before vines start to run because it will be difficult to move among vines at a later stage without crushing them.
-Mulching soil under vines suppresses weeds and slows moisture evaporation from soil.
+Mulching soil under the vines helps suppress weeds and slows moisture evaporation.

 Water plays an important role in keeping vines healthy and producing delicious fruit.
-Vines are most sensitive to drought during the time from transplanting to when fruits start to form.
+Vines are most sensitive to drought during the time from planting to when fruits start to form.
 Avoid overhead watering.
-Soaker hoses or drip irrigation deliver water directly to soil, preventing possible spread of fungal diseases among wet foliage.
+Soaker hoses or drip irrigation deliver water directly to soil, helping prevent possible spread of fungal diseases among wet foliage.
 Keep soil consistently moist, but not waterlogged, which will kill plants.
 It’s typical for leaves to wilt under midday sun, but they shouldn’t remain wilted into evening.
-Water vines early in the morning so leaves can dry before sunset, which helps prevent fungal disease.
+Water vines early in the morning so leaves can dry before sunset, which will further help prevent fungal diseases.

 Keep ripening watermelon from direct contact with soil to prevent rot and protect fruit from pests and rodents.
 When fruit is about the size of a softball, place it on a bed of straw or cardboard.
 Setting fruit on a light-reflecting surface, such as aluminum foil, will concentrate heat and speed up ripening.
 If large critters, such as groundhogs, discover your melons, protect ripening fruits by covering them with laundry baskets weighted down with a few bricks.

-A garden adage suggests pinching off a vine’s growing shoots as watermelons start to ripen to cause the plant to divert all its energies to fruit ripening.
-Recent research has proven this to be false.
-It’s a vine’s leaves that produce the sugars that sweeten fruit.
-Anything that reduces the total number of leaves available for sugar production reduces watermelon sweetness.
+Some believe that pinching off a vine’s growing shoots as watermelons start to ripen will cause the plant to divert all its energies to fruit ripening.
+Recent research has shown this to be false.
+It’s a vine’s leaves that produce the sugars that sweeten fruit, so anything that reduces the total number of leaves available for sugar production actually lessens the sweetness of the melon.

 In colder regions, remove any blossoms that start to develop within 50 days of your area’s first average frost date.
-This ensures remaining, larger fruits will ripen before frost.
+This will help ensure that remaining, larger fruits will ripen before frost.